hashicorp/terraform-plugin-framework/docs/design/factories.md

 intent inferred by the name of the property they're set on, which is the hardest to build automation around.

+### Schema Access

+Anonymous functions, named functions, factory types, reflection, and manually copying all let the provider developer access the resource's schema inside the CRUD functions of that resource, by just calling the method.

+If resource types and resource instances are separated into two Go types, however, this avenue will no longer be available, and we'll either need to surface the resource type or its schema in the CRUD functions somehow, or decide that provider developers don't need access to it.

 [sdkv2-provider-func]: https://github.com/hashicorp/terraform-plugin-sdk/blob/893e7238350e1980eb2cce3303689ba59ae47490/plugin/serve.go#L28
 [sdkv2-resource-func-call]: https://github.com/hashicorp/terraform-provider-scaffolding/blob/243ba4948171e3902003f678c7c43ec3fafcdc20/internal/provider/provider.go#L33
 [sdkv2-resource-schema]: https://github.com/hashicorp/terraform-provider-scaffolding/blob/243ba4948171e3902003f678c7c43ec3fafcdc20/internal/provider/resource_scaffolding.go#L10-L29